+The child minder has purposeful and thorough policies in place, which promote the children's safety and well-being.
+Her safeguarding training is up to date, and she has robust procedures in place to safeguard children.
+The child minder promotes children's health successfully and she prioritises children's wellbeing and safety.
+She holds a current first aid certificate.
+There are good systems in place to record accidents/incidents and medication administration.
 Effective and robust hygiene practices are in place.
 Handwashing and sanitising are carried our regularly and the children are supported in this practice too.
 Nappy changing procedures are appropriately followed.
-The child minder has purposeful and thorough policies in place, which promote the children's safety and well-being.
-Her safeguarding training is up to date, and she has robust procedures in place to safeguard children.
-The child minder promotes children's health successfully and she prioritises children's well-being and safety.
-She holds current first aid certificate.
-There are good systems in place to record accidents/incidents and medication administration.

-Behaviour management is a real strength of the child minder.
+Behaviour management is a real strength of the childminder.
 She praises children for their good behaviour and consistently encourages positive interactions.
 We saw the child minder encourage children to share appropriately with each other, calmly reminding children to take turns.
 The child minder engages successfully with children, whilst promoting their learning and self-esteem.
-For example, whilst engaging in activities, we heard her encourage the children and praise their efforts.
-She models the language associated with good manners and acts as a good role model at all times.
+She models the language always associated with good manners and acts as a good role model.

 The child minder provides a nurturing and caring atmosphere and gives responsive care.
 She is aware of the children's individual development and emotional needs.
-The child minder has a good understanding of well-being and has a range of resources to help children through different stages of life, for example family breakups.
-She knows the children and their families exceptionally well and has a good understanding of each child's individual requirements and routine.
+She knows the children and their families well and has a good understanding of each child's individual requirements and routine.
 The child minder strives to understand and communicate with the children in her care.
 Her interactions with the children are positive, demonstrating warmth and kindness.
 She looks upon the children as an extension of her own family unit.
 The child minder supports children in their free play, using incidental opportunities to extend discussion and learning opportunities.
+The child minder plays alongside children which results in children playing and developing their imagination for sustained periods of time.
 Planning is thematic and the child minder tracks the children's progress.

-Environment Excellent
+Environment Good

-The child minder ensures that the environment is safe, clean, and well maintained.
-The child minder keeps the front entrance door locked.
+The child minder ensures that the environment is safe, clean, and maintained.
+The child minder keeps the front entrance door locked and keeps a record of the visitors to the premises.
 She practises fire drills at suitable intervals and completes safety tests on smoke detectors.
 She supervises children well and understands the difference between acceptable and unacceptable risk for the age group of children she cares for.
 She completes thorough risk assessments for the environment and outings.

 The premises is welcoming, well organised, and accessible to all.
 Children benefit from a dedicated play area which is homely, bright, and engaging.
 Low-level furniture and accessible storage containing toys and natural resources promote children's independence and curiosity.
-The child minder's large, enclosed garden has been developed and includes a sheltered all weather area, patio and grass.
-Children are able to have free flow access from the playroom, allowing freedom of choice where they choose to play.
+The child minder's enclosed garden has been developed and includes a sheltered all-weather area, patio and grass.
+Children have access from the playroom, allowing freedom of choice where they choose to play.
+The child minder also makes good use of local amenities such as the local park, toddler groups and soft play centres.
 The child minder provides quiet areas for children to rest and sleep when they need to.
-The child minder also has extra play space outdoors which offers a vast amount of play opportunities, but this has to be planned due to its location.

-The child minder ensures the children have access to an extensive range of toys and play equipment that suit their individual needs.
-The child minder regularly refreshes and renews the resources in line with her thematic planning.
+Indoors, the child minder ensures the children have access to a range of toys and play equipment that suits their individual needs.
+The child minder regularly refreshes and renews the resources in line with the age of the children.
+Children's recent work is attractively displayed.
 Toys and resources are stored appropriately, and the layout and design of the play environment promotes children's independence.
 For instance, children can access toys and resources themselves.
 The child minder ensures the play environment is homely and nurturing and provides interesting activities and play equipment.
-Diversity is encouraged through varied resources and exploring celebrations from differing cultures.